citrez/Project-Euler/README.md

 # Project-Euler
-This is the solutions the project Euler website
+These are the solutions the project Euler website.
+Files named by the ID of the problem.

 https://projecteuler.net/